xtdb/xtdb/docs/retention.md

 certain point in time.
 See both [schema](schema.md) and [bitemp](bitemp.md) for more.

+Compaction is likely easier dealt with in the indexes themselves, see [query](query.md).
+Compacting the log is a more complex and irreversible decision.
+As discussed above, pseudonymisation might be a way to avoid having to rewrite the log itself.
+There might still be cases where the log simply grows to large and need some form of compaction.

 Crux could at the lowest level provide the tools that helps one compact the log in a consistent manner.
 It could also potentially also do this on its own, based on provenance and retention meta-data.